 No doubt about it, we’re well into the digital age.
 More people than ever have computers, smartphones and tablets.
-And, because of that, more people than ever report having vision problems related to too much screen time.
+And, because of that, more people than ever report having vision problems related to too much screen time, like computer vision.
 Nearly all are connected to the internet.
 In many ways, this is a positive development.
 Computers can increase connectivity and productivity, they allow people to communicate more easily than ever.
 They put an enormous amount of creative freedom in the hands of artists and designers.

 However, this unprecedented rate of digital device usage has its downsides as well.
 All that screen time can cause a wide range of health problems, many of which we’re only just starting to see emerge.
 Computer Vision Syndrome (CVS) is becoming increasingly problematic for Americans.
 As time passes, these trends are only likely to increase, despite being at earth-shattering levels right now.
 Today, we’ll run through a few of the more mind-blowing statistics and maybe make you think twice about how much time you spend with digital devices.

 Digital Devices Are Everywhere

 The 2016 government census, issued in August 2018, shed some light on just how many of us have computers.
 It stated 89 percent of households had a computer of some kind (including desktops and laptops), while 76 percent had a handheld device (including smartphones).
 Those numbers become even more impressive when you consider the fact that Americans over 65 have a lower relative rate of ownership.
 Among surveyed households headed by people aged 15-44, the percentage of computer ownership is 96 percent.
 Among households headed by people over 65, it’s 76 percent.

 And, a staggering number of those computers can connect to the internet.
 Over 80 percent of households had some form of internet, either broadband or another internet subscription service.
 It’s not exactly shocking to see dial-up usage nearly extinct.